 There’s never been a better—or cheaper—time to have a really fast car.

-And they didn’t stop there.
+But they didn’t stop there.
 The saints in the Dodge design department stuck their monster motors into just about everything.
-And then they gave it to the drooling masses for the same price as a mid-size SUV.
+Then they gave it to the drooling masses for the same price as a mid-size SUV.
 Here’s how it happened and why Dodge loves giving us what we want.

 Early Muscle Car Resurgence